liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 Let's install the Liferay release artifacts to your local Maven repository for sharing with your team.

-1. Using your command prompt, navigate to the `liferay-portal-maven-[version]` directory.
+1. If you downloaded a Liferay artifacts zip file, navigate to the `liferay-portal-maven-[version]`directory.
 This is the root directory extracted from the Liferay artifacts zip file.
+If you built the artifacts from source, navigate to the time-stamped directory containing the artifacts in your Local Liferay Portal CE source project's root directory, (e.g., `liferay-portal/20121105174417071`).

 2. To install the artifacts to your local repository, execute